mongodb/docs-realm/source/includes/appschema-configuration.rst

       yourRealmApp/
       └── realm.json

-.. div:: section-intro

 Application-level configuration information is defined in a single document named ``realm.json`` stored in your application's root directory.

 Configuration
 ~~~~~~~~~~~~~